Absolute Dominion: Production

 In April 2022, Netflix and Blumhouse Television announced Absolute Dominion which was written and directed by Lexi Alexander with Alex Winter, Andy Allo, Alok Vaid-Menon, Désiré Mia, Fabiano Viett, and Patton Oswalt starring.

 Filming

-Principal photography on the film began in April 2022 in Nevada.
+Principal photography began in April 2022 in Nevada.
+Filming took place at the defunct Terrible's Hotel & Casino in Jean.

 Release

 Absolute Dominion was set to be released by Blumhouse Productions and Netflix, before the film was dropped by both studios.
+It was released on video on demand by Giant Pictures on May 9, 2025.